The Diploma in Tropical Medicine course is designed for physicians and physician assistants or those in training and is therefore limited to:

 Letters of Recommendation:

-Note: Baylor students do not need to provide letters of recommendations
+-Baylor School of Medicine and Health Professions students do not need to provide letters of recommendations.

 -Non-Baylor applicants need to provide three letters of recommendation.